OzasaHiro/NSFK/README.md

 # NSFK?
 (Not Safe For Kids?)
-**AI-Powered YouTube Video Safety Analyzer for 10-Year-Olds**
+**AI-Powered YouTube Video Safety Analyzer for Children 10 and Below**

 *Weekend Agent Hack - Mountain View, June 14th, 2025*

 ## 🎯 Project Overview

-NSFK is an AI-powered tool that analyzes YouTube videos to help busy parents determine if content is appropriate for 10-year-old children.
+NSFK is an AI-powered tool that analyzes YouTube videos to help busy parents determine if content is appropriate for children 10 and below.
 The system provides quick safety assessments with detailed category-based scoring, comment analysis, and channel reputation evaluation.

 ## ✨ Key Features

 - **🔍 Comprehensive Video Analysis** - Downloads and analyzes video content and visual elements
-- **👦 10-Year-Old Focused** - All analysis specifically tailored for 10-year-old appropriateness
+- **👦 Children 10 and Below Focused** - All analysis specifically tailored for children 10 and below appropriateness
 - **🎯 Safety Scoring System** - 0-100 point scale with positive category breakdowns:
   - Violence (20 pts max) - Absence of violence, weapons, fighting
   - Language (15 pts max) - Clean, family-friendly language